 This course focuses on the theoretical foundation needed for a generalist master's degree graduate to be a leader/advocate/change agent in a variety of health care settings.
 Topics include leadership, health care quality/safety, health care finance, professional development, policy, and human resource management.
+Prerequisite: NURS 405 Essential Concepts of Pharmacology III, NURS 460 Mental Health Nursing, NURS 601 Nursing Science

-Prerequisite: NURS 604 Research Methodology, NURS 614 Geriatric Nursing Other Information: Note: This course is for the ELMSN program only.
+Other Information: Note: This course is for the ELMSN program only.